photonixapp/photonix-website/docs/developer/image_analysis.md

 ## Face Detection and Recognition

-This collection of models is currently being developed.
+This model was completed in June 2021.
 There are a few different steps to the process.
-Facial recognition is different from most of the other types of analysis as it only becomes useful if the user can label the people they know.
-Because of this, parts of the model need to be re-trained when there is new data and then run against the detected, unknown faces.
+Facial recognition is different from our other types of analysis as it only becomes useful if the user can label the people they know.
+Because of this, part of the model is automatically re-trained to apply the user's own face labels.

 Papers With Code provides [benchmark comparisons of algorithms](https://paperswithcode.com/area/computer-vision/facial-recognition-and-modelling) for each step (and more).